raspberrypilearning/introduction-to-processing/worksheet.md

 }
 ```

-1. Enter the following code into a new Processing sketch and run your sketch.
+1. Enter the following code into a new Processing sketch and run it.
 The text after the double slashes are comments to help you understand what each line is doing.
 They'll be ignored by Processing.

 	```java
 	// Create an integer variable called i and store the value 0 in it: